 To date, we have not generated any revenue from product sales and do not expect to generate any revenue from product sales until our product candidates receive regulatory approval.
-For the year ended December 31, 2019, revenues consisted primarily of upfront payments received under out-licensing arrangements, as described above.
-We did not generate revenue for the years ended December 31, 2020 and 2021.
+We did not generate revenue for the years ended December 31, 2021, and 2022.